-HCA 430 Healthcare Ethics
+Healthcare Ethics

-A grade of C or above is required in this course.
-Prerequisites: HCA 302 and all required 100 & 200 level HCA/HIT courses must be completed.
+Prerequisites: HCA 302 and all required 100 & 200 level HCA/HIT courses must be completed

 This course is designed to raise student awareness of the high levels of personal and professional ethics expected from healthcare professionals.
 Through the knowledge, attitudes, and skills gained in this course, students are expected to demonstrate ethics-based decision making skills and to apply this knowledge to their work as both a student in the program and a professional in the ever-changing and demanding world of healthcare management.